THEOplayer/react-native-theoplayer/doc/features.md

 (**) Media quality change event.
 Not available on iOS systems.

+(***) Requires a custom-built iOS and tvOS framework from Portal with the specific feature enabled.

-(***) Requires a custom-built framework from Portal with the specific feature enabled.
+(***) Requires a custom-built iOS framework from Portal with the specific feature enabled.
+This is currently not available on tvOS